ARI-create193/AI-Legal-Sentiment-Analyzer/README.md

 ## 🚀 How to Use

 ### Single Document Analysis
-1. Launch the application by running `python app.py`
+1. Launch the application by running `python main.ipynb`
 2. Open your browser and navigate to the provided local URL (typically `http://localhost:7860`)
 3. Go to the "Single Document Analysis" tab
 4. Paste your legal document text in the input field